 USDA certified veterinarian on staff.

-Pet health certificates are required for pets traveling both domestically within the United States and internationally.
+Pet health certificates are required for pets traveling domestically within the United States.
 We’re happy to assist you with your cat’s health certificate, but the associated paperwork can take several weeks to process.
+At this time, we are only providing domestic health certificates.

 What do I need to do to make travel plans for my pet?